darthdemono/Spotipython/README.md

 ```cmd
 python main.py
 ```
-Follow the prompts and provide the Spotify Album URL when requested.
+Follow the prompts and provide the Data when requested.

 ### Dotenv
 - Dotenv file contains your "client_id" and "client_secret."
+- Get the client_id and client_secret from steps below and add it to this
-- create this file first:
+- create this file:
 #### .env
 ```
 client_id = "XXXXXXXXXXXXXXXXXXXXXXXXXXX"